bedrockio/bedrock-core/services/api/README.md

 ## Configuration

 All configuration is done using environment variables.
-The default values in `env.conf` can be overwritten using environment variables.
+The default values in `.env` can be overwritten using environment variables.

 - `BIND_HOST` - Host to bind to, defaults to `"0.0.0.0"`
 - `BIND_PORT` - Port to bind to, defaults to `2300`